Multiculturalism on Campus: Where Does it Live?

 The countdown has begun!
-The daunting task of making that big choice about which college is right for you looms in the not-so-distant future.
-You’ve already considered majors, athletic programs, faculty, graduation rates, gender balance, and whether or not there’s stuff to do on the weekend.
-Your “must visit” list may have already been whittled down from the 20 schools you absolutely loved just a few short months ago to a more manageable and reasonable six or seven.
-What then is left to consider before you can confidently announce to family and friends that you now have a “short list” of colleges (and reasons) that justify applying to those schools?
-Does being on a campus where programming and support for students from a variety of different backgrounds already exists matter?
-If you have decided that this is important to you, approach it thoughtfully and with purpose.
+The daunting task of choosing which college is right for you looms in the not-so-distant future.
+You’ve considered majors, athletic programs, faculty, graduation rates, and social life.
+Your “must visit” list may have already been whittled down from the many colleges and universities you absolutely loved just a few short months ago to a more reasonable six or seven.
+What then is left to consider before you can confidently say you now have a short list of colleges you’re applying to?
+Have you considered your intersectional identity and the level of multiculturalism and diversity on campus?

-Keep in mind that you know yourself best.
-What makes you comfortable in a space may be very different than what is needed by a parent, classmate, or even your closest friend.
-Take the time for honest self-assessment and then drill down to find out what your academic and social needs are.
-Take those things into account as you check out colleges that appear to be good matches for you.
-During your campus visits and fact-finding explorations, gather as much useful information as possible about each institution by initiating conversations with others who are more familiar, but remember to respect your instincts too.
+Keep in mind you know yourself best.
+What makes you comfortable in a space may be very different than your peers.
+Take the time for honest self-assessment to drill down what your environmental needs are in relation to your identity.
+Take those things into account as you research further and apply to colleges that appear to be good matches for you.
+During your campus visits and fact-finding explorations, here’s how to figure out what you’re looking for and what a school is all about.

-Most colleges and universities will have a multicultural center or organization that provides excellent innovative programming and programming support for students of diverse ethnic and cultural backgrounds.
+Most colleges and universities will have a multicultural center or organization that provides excellent innovative and supportive programming for students of diverse ethnic and cultural backgrounds.
 Some of the more common multicultural groups and organizations found on campuses are:

 • Asian Pacific Student Union